Thousands of farmers gather in Delhi for 'mahapanchayat', cause huge traffic snarls | Headlines

 - India

-Thousands of farmers from various states gathered at the Jantar Mantar here on Monday to take part in a ''mahapanchayat'' called by a farmers' body, causing massive traffic snarls in Delhi, especially at the city's borders, including Singhu and Ghazipur.
+More than eight months since their year-long protest at Delhi's borders ended, farmers from various states gathered in the national capital in large numbers on Monday to take part in a ''mahapanchayat'', causing massive traffic snarls, especially at the city's entry points, including Singhu and Ghazipur.

-As the farmers associated with different unions reached Delhi, police put up layers of barricades at all the entry points of the city and checked every vehicle entering the national capital, which led to huge traffic jams.
+During the daylong ''mahapanchayat'' organised by the Samyukta Kisan Morcha (Non-Political) at Jantar Mantar, the farmers carrying the flags of their unions raised slogans against the BJP-led Centre for ''not fulfilling'' its promises.

+They also demanded the arrest of Union minister Ajay Mishra, who they said was responsible for the ''massacre of farmers'' in Lakhimpur Kheri district of Uttar Pradesh.

+In the memorandum, the farmers said a law guaranteeing the MSP on crops should be passed in Parliament, the government should write off farm loans to prevent farmer suicides and should consult farmers on the Electricity (Amendment) bill 2022 before passing it.

+The memorandum also said the Centre should terminate the free-trade agreements that have been signed and stop the free-trade agreement negotiations as many of these pacts have a serious impact on agriculture.

-Apart from the borders, including Ghazipur, Singhu and Tikri, key stretches on the Delhi-Meerut Expressway, the Palam flyover, Aurobindo Marg, Ring Road (near Indraprastha Park), the Ghaziabad-Wazirabad road and the Munirka road, among other roads, witnessed traffic snarls.
+Apart from the Ghazipur, Singhu and Tikri borders, key stretches on the Delhi-Meerut Expressway, the Palam flyover, Aurobindo Marg, Ring Road (near Indraprastha Park), the Ghaziabad-Wazirabad road and the Munirka road, among other roads, witnessed traffic snarls.

-Other than Punjab, Haryana and Uttar Pradesh, farmers from states such as Karnataka, Maharashtra, Odisha and Kerala arrived in Delhi to take part in the ''mahapanchayat'' that was called demanding a legislation on the minimum support price (MSP) for crops, farm loan waiver and on other issues.
+Other than Punjab, Haryana and Uttar Pradesh, farmers from Karnataka, Maharashtra, Odisha and Kerala, among other states, arrived in Delhi to take part in the ''mahapanchayat''.

 Many of them came with their bags packed and with an intent to stay put.
-Holding flags and wearing caps given by farmer leaders, they were seen sitting in and around Janpath.
+Carrying flags and wearing caps given by farmer leaders, they were seen sitting in and around Janpath.

 They raised slogans for farmer unity and against the Centre for ''not fulfilling'' its promises.

-Magha Nibori, a farmer from Punjab with one acre of farmland on which he cultivates seasonal crops, said he came here fully prepared to stay put, if required.
+Magha Nibori, a farmer from Punjab with one acre of farmland on which he cultivates seasonal crops, said he came to Delhi fully prepared to stay put, if required.

 The heavy security measures led to massive traffic snarls across the city.
 Police also put up cemented barricades to avoid any untoward incident.